pankajpawar2/Footy-Terminal-App/source/README.md

 The login page checks if the username and password is correct.
 This is done by reading the "Users.csv" file and checking if the username and password is correct.
 *user_verification* is the function used to perform user verification.
 This function takes two arguments - username and password.
 The function then checks the csv file to complete user verification.
 If the user does not exist, there is an option to continue as guest.

+Control flow structure redirects users to appropriate sections of the application.
+Error handling functionality has been implemented for this feature.
+When user enters a blank username, it raises an exception that "Username can not be blank".

 * ***Check History of Foooty***